 Businesses should make sure that important information is unambiguous, obvious, and readily available — not buried in a sea of writing or difficult to locate on a website.

-3. Use information hierarchy
+3. Use information hierarchy or layering

 It can be especially effective when vital online information is presented up front with cross references or links to more material.

 The most important details are probably going to be whatever the consumer needs to do and any negative effects of doing nothing.

 The main characteristics, advantages, disadvantages, dangers, and costs of a product or service are perhaps the most important pieces of information for a client to consider when making a decision.
 This is crucial because, according to research by the Financial Capability Lab, customers frequently base their decisions more largely on the first bit of information they come across.
 Consumers are less inclined to read information that is concealed or difficult to get, according to research conducted by the FCA for the Asset Management Market Study.

 Companies should make sure their information is coherent.
 For instance, if key product features are highlighted in a package of information to a client in a cover letter, those aspects should be described in a way that is consistent with all other content.
 If not, the total package of information won't be coherent, making it more difficult for customers to understand.